-Tokyo is the most beautiful and peaceful capital city in Japan, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional places.
+Tokyo is Japan’s most beautiful and peaceful capital city, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional paces.
 A rumor, I had heard that traveling to Tokyo is very expensive.
-My tour to Japan has discovered an ample travel guide to visit Japan on a cheap budget that will help every tripper who is craving to see the beauty of Tokyo.
+My tour to Japan discovers a comprehensive travel guide to visit Japan on a cheap budget that will help every tripper enjoy Tokyo’s beauty.

-I planned to visit Japan from Malaysia, as I am staying here since 2016.
-In 2018, I got an opportunity to participate in an international conference held by the University Tsukuba in Tokyo, Japan.
+I planned to visit Japan from Malaysia, as I have stayed here since 2016.
+In 2018, I participated in an international conference at the University of Tsukuba in Tokyo, Japan.
 As my first step, I tried to book an air ticket at a low price because my budget was average.
-Most of the airline ticket price was expensive that made me a little bit worried.
-Then I had the idea that Air Asia offers cheap plane tickets with limited baggage.
+Most airline ticket prices were expensive, which worried me a little bit.
+Then I realized that Air Asia offers cheap plane tickets with limited baggage.
 I have no extra baggage so that I can accept this opportunity.
 Luckily I managed to book a two-way ticket at a low price.

-After nine hours journey, when the plane reached Haneda Airport, I had become amused to see the beauty of Japan.
+After nine hours of journey, when the plane reached Haneda Airport, I became amused to see Japan’s beauty.
 Tokyo is both the economic and political center of the country.
-It is one of the most populous capital cities globally, and the total population is around 37.4 million.
-This beautiful city has become the host of many international programs and events, for example, three G7 Summits and the Summer Olympics in 1964.
-The airport decorated by the digital poster and banner declared they would be the host of the 2020 Summer Olympics.
+It is one of the most populous capital cities globally, with around 37.4 million.
+This beautiful city has become the host of many international programs and events, for example, three G7 Summits and the Summer Olympics in 1 64.
+The airport, decorated with digital posters and banners, declared it would be the host of the 2020 Summer Olympics.

-Japanese are very kind, humble, helpful, and polite that I perceived during conversation and asking for help from them.
-I thought that how these Japanese people were indulged in the Second World War.
-Really there is no country in the world immune from stereotypes.
-I had a very confusing concept about Japanese people until visiting Tokyo.
-Confusions have been faded away when I spent five days here.
+Japanese are very kind, humble, helpful, and polite.
+I perceived this during the conversation and asked for help from them.
+I thought about how these Japanese people indulged in the second world war.
+There is no country in the world immune from st stereotypes.
+I was very confused about Japanese people until I visited Tokyo, and my confusion faded when I spent five days here.

-According to my pre-planned, I decided to stay with my friend instead of a hotel.
-He lives in the Akabane area; it is around 30 kilometers far from the Haneda International airport.
-So, I was looking for a station where can get the train to go to Akabane.
-I asked a Japanese police officer to help me to find the train station which one takes me there.
-I became amused to see his hospitability; because he had taken me to the exact location from where I can get the train.
-He also paid money for my ticker because of not having the Japanese currency.
-The tickets cost ¥1400, and the journey takes 55 minutes.
+I became amused to see his hospitability; because he had taken me to the exact location where I could get the train.
+He also paid money for my ticker because of not having Japanese currency.
+The tickets cost ¥1400, and the journey takes 5 minutes.
 Finally, he bowed to exchange greetings when saying goodbye to me.
-It is a tradition in Japan to bow while exchanging greetings with each other.
+It is a tradition in Japan to bow while exchanging greetings.

 I caught the last train from Haneda Airport Terminal 3 Train Station, and after 55 minutes, I arrived at Akabane station at 11:45 AM.
-I saw my friend waiting for me outside of the station, wearing an anti-cold jacket.
-It made me amused.
-I felt freezing whenever I came out of the station; because this area was not under air-condition.
-Instantly, I got out my jacket from my baggage and put it on to protect myself from bitterly cold weather.
-I am always afraid of cold weather, but I indeed enjoyed the cold weather in Japan.
+My friend was waiting for me outside the station, wearing an anti-cold jacket, which amused me.
+I felt freezing whenever I came out of the station; because this area was not under air- conditioning.
+Instantly, I removed my jacket from my baggage and put it on to protect myself from the bitterly cold weather.
+I am always afraid of the cold, but I enjoy the cold weather in Japan.

-It was three minutes’ walking distance from the station to my friend’s house, so we started to walk, and finally, we reached our destination at 12:30 PM.
-It is the second time I became astonished that my friend did not lock his house.
+It was ten minutes’ walking distance from my friend’s house, so we started to walk, and finally, we reached our destination at 12:30 PM.
+It was the second time I was astonished that my friend had not locked his house.
 For my curiosity, I asked him why not lock his house when getting outside.
 He replied that there is a rare house robbery incident in Japan, even though you leave your houses without locking them.

 Figure 1: Oshiage Station Near Skytree

 I joined the APEC- Tsukuba International Conference XIII, and they offered a buffet lunch for all participants.
 There was no doubt that this conference paved the new way for me to be connected with academic life in the future.
-The university appointed few guides to ease our movements in new places.
-The guider took us to a restaurant to have lunch.
+The university appointed a few guides to ease our movements in new places.
+The guide took us to a restaurant to have lunch.
 It was my first opportunity to test Japanese food.
 I thought I would not feel comfortable eating Japanese food when I saw them on the table.
-My concept turned reverse when I tried them.
-These foods were very delicious that everyone enjoyed them.
+My concept turned reversed when I tried them.
+These foods were very delicious, and everyone enjoyed them.

 The gift-giving etiquette is another ritualistic and meaningful custom in Japan.
-They offer gifts on many occasions; for example, they provided many traditional gifts for all participants at the conference.
+They offer gifts on many occasions; for example, they provide many traditional gifts for all participants at the conference.
 Nobody can deny the cordial hospitality offered by the University of Tsukuba.
-Along with me, all participants who come from many countries became glad to them and praised them.
+Along with me, all participants from diverse countries became glad and praised them.
 They are treating us very politely.
-I became confused several times when I thought about how they attacked Pearl Harbor in 1941 upon the United States.
-In my opinion, Tokyo is the most secure and peaceful capital in the world for living without the hassle.
+I became confused several times when I thought about how they attacked Pearl Harbor in 1941 in the United States.
+It seems Tokyo is the world’s most secure and peaceful capital for living without the hassle.

-I decided to take a rest for the third day because of having extremely tiredness.
-Luckily my friend managed to approve his two holidays to give me more time.
-We spent the whole day together inside the house gossiping, cooking, and eating.
+I decided to rest for the third day because I was exhausted.
+We spent the whole day together inside the house, gossiping, cooking, and eating.
 In addition, we planned to roam around Tokyo the next day.
-I have to go back to Malaysia in two days, so I need to make a proper plan to see all the best places in Tokyo within two days.
+I have to return to Malaysia in two days, so I need to plan to see all the best places in Tokyo within two days.
 We divided Tokyo city into two zones for visiting them in two days.

-On the fourth day, I with my friend followed the train to visit SKYTREE, also the tallest tower in Japan located at Sumida, Tokyo.
-It costs only JP¥450 and around 30 minutes from Akabane station to Oshiage Station (SKYTREE) but need to change platform two times.
-Since 2011, it is the tallest structure in Japan, extended its full height of 634.0 meters, and made it the second tallest tower and structure globally, after the Canton Tower and the Burj Khalifa.
-The primary objective to use this tower is for broadcasting purposes; for example, they use it for TV signal and radio waves for national broadcaster NHK and few numbers TV channels.
+On the fourth day, my friend and I followed the train to visit SKYTREE, the tallest tower in Japan, located in Sumida, Tokyo.
+It costs only JP¥450 and takes around 30 minutes from Akabane station to Oshiage Station (SKYTREE), but it needs to change the platform two times.
+Since 2011, it has been the tallest structure in Japan, extending its height to 634.0 meters and making it the second tallest tower and structure globally, after the Canton Tower and the Burj Khalifa.
+The primary objective of using this tower is broadcasting; for example, they use it for TV signals and radio waves for national broadcaster NHK and a few numbers TV channels.

 Every day they allow only 10,000 tourists to visit the sky tree.
-The ticket option is divided into three types such as combo ticket, Tembo gallery, and Tembo deck.
-The price of the tickets is around JP¥10,000 for all three decks.
-Tourists can visit only one or two or all three decks as per their wish.
-My excitement gets palpable when I was lifting to the top floor of the Sky Tree.
-We had visited all three decks—the appearance of the tower changes with changes in the color of light.
+The ticket option is divided into three types: combo ticket, Tembo gallery, and Tembo deck.
+The ticket is around JP¥10 00 for all three tiers.
+Tourists can visit only one or two, or all three decks.
+My excitement got palpable when I was lifted to the top floor of the Sky Tree.
+We had seen all three tiers—the tower’s appearance changes with changes in a light color.

-I feel that my tour to Japan has been successful when I saw the whole Tokyo city from the Tembo deck also the top floor of the tower.
-It was an awesome feeling to view the entire city from the top floor at night.
-After all, I did not forget to buy some souvenirs from the observation levels of Tokyo Sky Tree; it made my journey more effective.
+My tour to Japan was successful when I saw Tokyo from the Tembo Deck and the tower’s top floor.
+Viewing the entire city from the top floor at night was excellent.
+After all, I did not forget to buy some souvenirs from the observation levels of Tokyo Sky Tree; it made my journey more compelling.

 Good time flies so fast.
-It was difficult to realize that I have spent five days here.
-My returning flight schedule was at night; I made it to utilize the whole day sightseeing.
-On my fifth and final day in Japan, I visited many historical and traditional places such as the Imperial Palace, the Sensō-Ji Temple, the National Museum of Nature and Science, and Ueno Park and Zoo.
+It was challenging to realize that I had spent five days here.
+My return flight schedule was at night; I made it to utilize the whole day sightseeing.
+On my fifth and final day in Japan, I visited many historical and traditional places, such as the Imperial Palace, the Sensō-Ji Temple, the National Museum of Nature and Science, and Ueno Park and Zoo.
 In addition, I tested Japanese street food; although these are a little bit expensive, some foods cost cheap.

-There are many places where you can buy souvenirs, gifts, and food cheaply.
-I purchased some pens, gift items, and great souvenirs at reasonable prices from Nakamise Street, Asakusa.
-It’s an awesome street to visit and walk along on your path to see the traditional temple, and along the walk, you can buy snacks, traditional gifts like kimonos and sandals, jewelry, phone cases, bags, and hats.
-Japanese people are well organized into a hierarchy.
-They always respect the senior people in every sector.
+You can buy souvenirs, gifts, and food cheaply in many places.
+I purchased some pens, gift items, and great souvenirs in Asakusa on Nakam street.
+It’s a great street to visit and walk along your path to see the traditional temple, and along the walk, you can buy snacks and conventional gifts.
+Japanese people are well organized and always respect the senior people in every sector.
 Traditionally, seniority acted as the prime qualification for holding a higher rank.
-I had noticed that many juniors left their seat for senior citizens when I traveled on the train.

-In short, Tokyo is not an ordinary place that I forget easily.
-According to Japanese architect Tadao Ando “Look at London or Paris: they’re both filthy.
+In short, Tokyo is not an ordinary place that I forget quickly.
+According to Japanese “architect Tadao Ando “Look at London or Paris: they are filthy.
 You don’t get that in Tokyo.
 The proud residents look after their city.”
-Traveling to Tokyo was not only a tour but also it was my experience that I earn properly.
-I can forget my tour but cannot forget my experiences.
+Traveling to Tokyo was a tour and an experience I earned adequately.
+I can forget my tour, but I cannot forget my experiences.
 So, if you love traveling, you will love Tokyo!

 Travelogue Article Samples of the Newspaper